hamspncr/CSCI3280_Project/README.md

 While in the root directory:

 On windows: right click the window of the root directory in file explorer and press "Git Bash Here" then run the following command.
-On linux, just open the terminal and cd into root and run the same command
+On linux, just open the terminal and cd into root of the directory and run the same command
 ```console
 openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout private.key -out voice-record-chat.crt
 ```